 3. Who can Join.
 All retired defence forces personnel are eligible to join, including family pensioners.
 This notice is an invite to all veterans to be a part of being founding members in their respective States.

-1. Your participation as founder will enable setting up of a dedicated ESM operated services provider for a spectrum of services required by ageing veterans.
+2. Your participation as founder will enable setting up of a dedicated ESM operated services provider for a spectrum of services required by ageing veterans.

-2. Discounted cost of services and seamless same day consultation to medicines incl lab tests.
+3. Discounted cost of services and seamless same day consultation to medicines incl lab tests.

-DRAFT BYLAWS OF THE KARNATAKA VETERANS COOPERATIVE LTD
+DRAFT BYLAWS OF THE KARNATAKA VETERANS COOPERATIVE LTD (PCK for other State Cooperatives to be formed)

 1. Membership